- Military Life Cycle

 - National Resource Center on Supportive Housing and Home Modification: This nonprofit provides helpful advice and links, including state-by-state information.

-- The Computer/Electronic Accommodations Program, or CAP, provides assistive technology and accommodations to support individuals with disabilities and wounded, ill and injured service members throughout the federal government in accessing information and communication technology.
+- The Computer/Electronic Accommodations Program provides assistive technology and accommodations to support individuals with disabilities and wounded, ill and injured service members throughout the federal government in accessing information and communication technology.

 National Resource Directory

-- The National Resource Directory, or NRD, is an online partnership for wounded warriors, ill and injured service members, veterans, their families and those who support them.
+- The National Resource Directory is an online partnership for wounded warriors, ill and injured service members, veterans, their families and those who support them.

 - The NRD has information about thousands of national and local programs, services and organizations that support recovery, rehabilitation and community reintegration.